adektor/disentangle-python/README.md

 <img src="images/dis_4ten.svg" alt="Disentangling Diagram" width="400"/>

+## Features

-The user can specify additional keyword arguments, such as:
+The user can specify several keyword arguments.
+For a comprehensive list we should write some documentation.
 - Optimization algorithm: Alternating lineary method, Riemannian Conjugate Gradient, Riemannian Steepest Descent, and more
 - Optimization objective function: Renyi entropy, Von-Neumann entropy, or truncation error
 - Initial disentangler
 - Maximum wall time and other stopping criteria
 - Other advanced options

-## Features